wpscanteam/wpscan/README.md

 ### 2. Commercialization

-A commercial use is one intended for commercial advantage or monetary compensation.
+Commercial use is one intended for commercial advantage or monetary compensation.

 Example cases of commercialization are:

 - Using WPScan to provide commercial managed/Software-as-a-Service services.
 - Distributing WPScan as a commercial product or as part of one.
-- Using WPScan as a value added service/product.
+- Using WPScan as a value-added service/product.

-Example cases which do not require a commercial license, and thus fall under the terms set out below, include (but are not limited to):
+Example cases that do not require a commercial license, and thus fall under the terms set out below, include (but are not limited to):

 - Penetration testers (or penetration testing organizations) using WPScan as part of their assessment toolkit.
 - Penetration Testing Linux Distributions including but not limited to Kali Linux, SamuraiWTF, BackBox Linux.